Tochemey/goakt/CRDT.md

 ### Notifying Local User Actors

-When a user actor subscribes to changes on a key (via `crdt.Subscribe[T]{Key: counterKey}`), the Replicator tracks the subscriber PID internally.
+When a user actor subscribes to changes on a key (via `crdt.Subscribe{Key: counterKey}`), the Replicator tracks the subscriber PID internally.
 On any change — whether from a local update or a peer delta — it sends a `crdt.Changed` message directly to each watcher:

 ```go
 func (r *replicatorActor) notifyChanged(ctx *ReceiveContext, keyID string, data crdt.ReplicatedData) {